Lyamoe/Lyamoe/README.md

 ## 🛠 Abilities
-Web package (HTML, SCSS, JS) and some CSS frameworks.
+Web package (HTML, SCSS, JS) and a few CSS frameworks.\
-Some Python, PHP and Java knowledge.
+Some Python, PHP and Java knowledge.\
 Still a beginner!